bodedeneal/mywebsite.co/README.md

 # Mywebsite.co
-A great way to learn code and make a website for your friends.
+A great website for you and your friends to play games at school.
+It's also an excellent way to learn coding and web development while building a fun and interactive platform.
+Explore features, experiment with design, and create something truly unique for you and your friends to enjoy!

 ## Bug Fixes 🪲
 Super Fowlest doesn't work during school hours.\